Gapless playback: Compression artifacts

 Lossy audio compression schemes that are based on overlapping time/frequency transforms add a small amount of padding silence to the beginning and end of each track.
 These silences increase the playtime of the compressed audio data.
 If not trimmed off upon playback, the two silences played consecutively over a track boundary will appear as a pause in the original audio content.
 Lossless formats are not prone to this problem.

 For some audio formats (e.g. Ogg Vorbis), where the start and end are precisely defined, the padding is implicitly trimmed off in the decoding process.
 Other formats may require extra metadata for the player to achieve the same.
 The popular MP3 format defines no way to record the amount of delay or padding for later removal.
 Also, the encoder delay may vary from encoder to encoder, making automatic removal difficult.
 Even if two tracks are decompressed and merged into a single track, a pause will usually remain between them.

 CD recorded in TAO mode

 Audio-CDs can be recorded in either disc at once (DAO) or track at once (TAO) mode.
 The latter is more flexible, but has the drawback of inserting approximately 2 seconds of silence between tracks.
+Disc at once (DAO) mode allows recording the entire CD in one continuous session, without any pauses between tracks.
+This mode allows for a playback without an interruption between songs.
+DAO is commonly used for live recordings, DJ mixes, or concept albums where tracks blend into each other.